 Q: Can a Chiropractor Help Hip Pain?

 A: Hip pain can stem from a myriad of injuries, including inflammation, osteoarthritis or other inflammatory diseases, overuse, trauma, or sciatica.
 If you're experiencing hip pain, a chiropractor can help pinpoint the source of your pain, and develop a plan to alleviate it.

-For inflammation, including arthritis, a chiropractor may turn to therapies such as cryotherapy, in which freezing temperatures are used to reduce inflammation and aid in soreness and pain.
+For inflammation, including arthritis, a chiropractor may turn to therapies used to reduce inflammation and aid in soreness and pain.
 For sciatica or trauma, your chiropractor may use ultrasound therapy to increase muscle relaxation and blood flow, or instrument-assisted soft tissue mobilization (IASTM) to reduce swelling and increase blood flow to the affected area.

 For many, what they think is hip pain may actually originate from a different part of the body.
 Because the hips are utilized in almost every movement we complete throughout the day, it is easy to confuse the origin of the pain.
 A chiropractor will most likely complete a spinal alignment when treating your hip pain, to ensure that all vertebrae and joints are not irritating the lower back.

 A: Yes, a chiropractor can order an MRI.
 A magnetic resonance imaging, can be incredibly useful when attempting to diagnose a patient's pain.
 At ChiroCare of Florida, we utilize MRI's to assure we are properly treating our patients.
 Additionally, if your injuries are a result of an accident, receiving an MRI from your chiropractor can be used when building a personal injury claim.